Huy-DNA/MPiSC/README.md

   Solutions often involve (1) detect intermediate state.
 (2) (try) patch.

   Possible solutions:
   - Typically, updates are performed using CAS.
 If CAS fails, some state changes have occurred, we can detect if this is intermediary & try to perform another CAS to patch up the queue.
 Note that the patching CAS may fail in case the queue is just patched up, so looping until a successful CAS may not be necessary.
-A good example can be found in [`enqueue` operation in Imp-Lfq pp.3](/refs/Imp-Lfq/README.md)
+A good example can be found in [the `enqueue` operation in Imp-Lfq pp.3](/refs/Imp-Lfq/README.md)

 ### Trends